sf-sea-lions-2015/javascript-todos-1-0-core-features-challenge-1/README.md

 - A user can complete a specific task from their TODO list
 - A completed TODO task will be identified as such when a user uses the `list` command

+### Release 2 : Render your todo list in the DOM

+If you finish release 1 before lunch, do release 2, otherwise move onto the JavaScript racer

+- Using jQuery, render your todo list in the DOM
+- Add a form to add a new todo list item
+- Add buttons for add, complete and remove for each task